Summit Elevation – North Twin Peak (m): 3730

 North Twin Peak

-Ferenc didn’t seem to be doing well at all on Saturday morning.
+Ferenc didn’t seem to be feeling 100% on Saturday morning.
 As we skied out of camp Ferenc prompted a hilarious moment (that I’m sure he didn’t think was very funny at the time) when he insisted that we “go around the 50 meter high bump” in front of us rather than over it.
 The funny part was that we could easily see over that “50 meter bump” – meaning it was around 6 feet high at most!
 Obviously he was in for a rather long day.

 Interesting Facts North Twin Peak

 Named by J. Norman Collie and Hugh M. Stutfield in 1898.
 “The Twins” is a double headed mountain, the northern one known as North Twin Peak and southern as “South Twin Peak.”
 Official name.
 First ascended in 1923 by W.S.
 Ladd, J. Monroe Thorington, guided by Conrad Kain.
 Journal reference CAJ 14-40.